 This section offers a formal account of evidential shift.
 I adopt a strictly contextualist analysis wherein Origo is an indexical that can be sometimes shifted.
-The shift is driven by a dedicated context-overwriting operator Ω{EV} that is present in the lexicon of some languages.
+The shift is driven by a dedicated context-overwriting operator $\bigcap{EV}$ that is present in the lexicon of some languages.

 This analysis is embedded in a broader context of explorations of shifted indexicality.
-The jury is still out regarding the full range of cross-linguistic constraints associated with it, but 97.
-Maier (2015b) argues that all indexicals may shift in FID and advocates a quotational analysis.
+The jury is still out regarding the full range of cross-linguistic constraints associated with it, but the existing data both for pronominal indexicals and for evidentials are better handled by an operator-based analysis.

 To further advance the understanding of the mechanisms that cause evidential shift, it will be instrumental to look (A) at cases of multiple embedding and (B) at the shifting in relative clauses.
 The shifting pattern of pronominal indexicals under more than one attitude predicate serves as another empirical argument for monsters (see Appendix F).
 However, the relevant data for evidentials involve complicated scenarios, and my consultants found it very hard to evaluate them.
-My analysis, however, assumes that evidentials would behave like indexicals, which is reflected in the fact that \bigcap{EV} shifts the world coordinate in addition to the individual coordinate.
+My analysis, however, assumes that evidentials would behave like indexicals, which is reflected in the fact that $\bigcap{EV}$ shifts the world coordinate in addition to the individual coordinate.